Hale Asaf

-Hale Asaf, originally Hale Salih (1905, Istanbul - 31 May 1938, Paris) was a Turkish painter of Georgian, Abkhazan and Circassian ancestry.
+Hale Asaf, originally Hale Salih (1905, Istanbul - 31 May 1938, Paris) was a Turkish painter of Georgian, Abkhazian and Circassian ancestry.
 She was the niece of Turkey's first female artist, Mihri Müşfik Hanım.
 Unlike many Turkish artists of her time who were inspired by Impressionism and classical art movements, she was an important proponent of Cubism in Turkey, an influence especially obvious in her self-portraits, portraits and still-life paintings.

 Biography

 Her father was the President of the Ottoman Court of Appeals.
 Due to a serious illness in infancy, she had to undergo liver surgery at the age of five and suffered from complications for the rest of her life.
 She attended Notre Dame de Sion French High School, a private school for girls in Constantinople, where she learned to speak English and French.